Sustainable Retreats in Portugal

 It is a fantastic set-up with a well-struck balance between structured activities and leisure time: it feels almost like a ‘choose your own adventure’ adult summer camp.

-- Paid activities include horseback riding, kayak tours, stand-up paddle board (SUP) tours, or getting a massage (not included in the Yoga & Wine Retreat).
+• Paid activities include horseback riding, kayak tours, stand-up paddle board (SUP) tours, or getting a massage (only included in the Surf, Yoga, & Wine Retreat).

 Once there, your time is yours to spend as you wish.
 Even the included activities are optional; you are not forced to participate in anything that does not serve you.
 This allows you to craft the perfect experience for you.